satyarsh/MediCareLaravel/README.md

     ```bash
     php artisan key:generate
     ```
-5. Run database migrations:
+5. Run database migrations and seed it with some fake data:

     ```bash
-    php artisan migrate
+    php artisan migrate:fresh --seed
     ```
-6. Seed the database (optional, if you have seeders):

-    ```bash
-    php artisan db:seed
-    ```

-7. Serve the application to Localhost
+6. Serve the application to Localhost
     ```bash
     php artisan serve
     ```